 The Appellate Court affirmed the trial court’s designation of Father as the primary residential parent of the parties’ minor children, but reversed the trial court’s judgment denying Mother’s request for alimony and remanded the case back to the trial court to come up with an award of transitional alimony to Mother for a period of eighteen months.

 With regard to the transitional alimony the Court stated:

 In light of the totality of this record, including the economic disparity between the parties, the length of their marriage, and Mother’s contributions as a homemaker and homeschool parent for nearly twenty years, we conclude that the trial court abused its discretion by denying Mother’s request for transitional or rehabilitative alimony for a period of twelve to eighteen months.
 We find an award of transitional alimony for a period of eighteen months is appropriate in this case.
 We reverse the trial court’s judgment insofar as it declines an award of alimony to Mother and remand this matter for further proceedings to determine the amount of transitional alimony to be awarded in light of the economic equities and the division of the parties’ property.

 If you feel you have been treated unfairly or your rights not realized as it relates to financial hardships post divorce, and believe you should be awarded transitional alimony, you should seek the services of an experienced family law attorney.
-Contact Jim Widrig or any of the attorneys at Widrig Law, PLLC to schedule a free consultation.
+Contact Jim Widrig or any of the attorneys at Widrig Law, PLLC to schedule a consultation.
 Our phone number is 615-417-7800.